jedelman8/nxos-ansible/README.md

 ```

-Feel free to take a look at the `hosts` file.
+>Note: You will need the `[all:vars]` section for every inventory file you create since we are using a custom connection protocol.
+The other option is to use `connection: local` for each play.
+If you are integrating with server environments, you may need a combination of both.

 Since you cloned the repo, just make sure you are in the `nxos-ansible` and issue the command:

 `cisco@onepk:~/nxos-ansible$ cat hosts`